 While the previous point was something that has happened to me, this is one I am primarily guilty of.
 My childhood and upbringing are such that I feel a strong pull to find people who need emotional healing, and I pour everything into giving to them what I didn’t have.
 At a certain and seemingly inevitable point, I lose what makes me individual, frantically and intently focusing on my partner, and blur myself into them.

-Highly empathetic people and/or people who have unusually emotionally struggled tend to be this way.
+People who have suffered intense childhood trauma tend to be this way.
 Their own identity and realities are painful or insufficient, so they smudge into the struggles of others in order to scratch the itch of giving to and healing people they care about.
 It’s a good practice when done properly.
 It’s hard to do properly, though, and it involves intentional and mutual boundary setting.

 Don’t like an activity?
 Tell them.
 Unable to spend time with them that day, or for two days, three?
 Speak up.
 Need to go to bed?
 Say it.
 Not ready to meet the family, become intimate, go on a big date?
 Spit it out.
 Though it feels selfish in the moment, or at least it does for me, it keeps resentment and frustration at bay and ultimately leads to a healthier relationship that both parties feel better about.
 In a way, it’s more selfish to dive into someone’s life and identity, leaving yours behind.
 It dooms the relationship in its own way, and will lead to hurt feelings.